dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-logging/index.md

 ### `RequestHeaders` and `ResponseHeaders`

-<xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingOptions.RequestHeaders> and <xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingOptions.ResponseHeaders> are sets of HTTP headers that are allowed to be logged.
+<xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingOptions.RequestHeaders> and <xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingOptions.ResponseHeaders> are sets of HTTP headers that are logged.
 Header values are only logged for header names that are in these collections.
 The following code adds `sec-ch-ua` to the <xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingOptions.RequestHeaders>, so the value of the `sec-ch-ua` header is logged.
 And it adds `MyResponseHeader` to the <xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingOptions.ResponseHeaders>, so the value of the `MyResponseHeader` header is logged.
 If these lines are removed, the values of these headers are redacted.

 [!code-csharp[](~/fundamentals/http-logging/samples/8.x/Program.cs?name=snippet_Addservices&highlight=8,9)]